MicrosoftDocs/learn/learn-pr/azure/azure-machine-learning-security/includes/6-exercise-setup-a-secure-network.md

 ## Secure network access to the ML Workspace

-So far we have created two independent resources:
+So far we've created two independent resources:

-- A ML workspace (**ml-workspace**)
+- An ML workspace (**ml-workspace**)
 - A VNet (**MLVNet**)

-We now have to connect these two so that the workspace network traffic has to go through our VNet.
+We now have to connect these two resources so that the workspace network traffic has to go through our VNet.
 In other words, we want our workspace available **only** to resources that are connected to the **MLVNet** virtual network.

 To accomplish that, we need to define a [Private Endpoint](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-overview) for _ml-workspace_.